 Call Defense Attorney Sandra J. Oballe Today

-The Law Office of Sandra J. Oballe perpetuates a culture of winning and it shows in the multiple favorable reviews of our clients who were happy with the results of legal representation by us.
+The Law Office of Sandra J. Oballe perpetuates a culture of winning and it shows in the multiple favorable reviews of our clients who were happy with the results of legal representation by our law firm.

 If you were charged with any level of criminal offense in Texas, the stakes are high and worth being addressed by a professional criminal justice lawyer.

-If you or a loved one were arrested for shoplifting in Brazoria County, TX, Attorney Sandra J. Oballe looks forward to hearing from you.
+If you or a loved one were arrested for shoplifting in Angleton, Pearland, or elsewhere in Brazoria County, TX, Attorney Sandra J. Oballe looks forward to hearing from you.